A21L:

 Abstracts Submitted to this Session:

-Stephanie Kienast, Dalhousie University, Oceanography Dept., Halifax, NS, Canada, Gisela Winckler, Lamont-Doherty Earth Observatory of Columbia University, Palisades, United States, Jörg Lippold, Universitaet, Bern, Switzerland and Natalie M Mahowald, Cornell University, Earth and Atmospheric Sciences, Ithaca, NY, United States
+Stephanie Kienast, Dalhousie University, Oceanography Dept., Halifax, NS, Canada, Gisela Winckler, Lamont-Doherty Earth Observatory of Columbia University, Palisades, United States, Jörg Lippold, Universitaet, Bern, Switzerland and Natalie M Mahowald, Cornell University, Department of Earth and Atmospheric Sciences, Ithaca, NY, United States

 Joseph R McConnell1, Monica M Arienzo2, Nathan Chellman1, Mark A Curran3, Diedrich Fritzsche4, Sepp Kipfstuhl5, Robert Mulvaney6, Michael Sigl7, Jorgen Peder Steffensen8, Andrew Lodermeier Wilson9 and Audrey M. Yau7, (1)Desert Research Institute, Division of Hydrologic Science, Reno, United States, (2)Desert Research Institute, Reno, United States, (3)Australian Antarctic Division, Hobart, Australia, (4)Alfred Wegener Institute Helmholtz-Center for Polar and Marine Research Potsdam, Department of Periglacial Research, Potsdam, Germany, (5)Alfred Wegener Institute Helmholtz-Center for Polar and Marine Research Bremerhaven, Bremerhaven, Germany, (6)British Antarctic Survey, Cambridge, United Kingdom, (7)Desert Research Institute, Reno, NV, United States, (8)Centre for Ice and Climate, Copenhagen, Denmark, (9)University of Oxford, Institute of Archaeology, Oxford, United Kingdom